mustafacanayter/mustafacanayter/README.md

 👋 **Hello, I'm Mustafa Can Ayter**

-I'm a Data Scientist and Linguist based in Chicago, passionate about leveraging data science techniques and linguistic analysis to drive insights and decision-making.
-With a diverse background spanning linguistics, research, and data science, I bring a unique perspective to solving complex problems.
+I'm a Data Scientist and Linguist based in Chicago.
+I leverage data science techniques and linguistic analysis to drive insights and decision-making.

 🌟 **Skills and Expertise**